CoveAS/bring-fraktguiden-for-woocommerce/src/readme.txt

 == Description ==

-Bring Fraktguiden is a general..
-The plugin effectively packs the products into containers and returns quotes from Bring.
+The plugin tries to effectively pack the cart items into containers instead of stacking the items on top of another.

 Special thanks goes to Matt Gates for allowing us to use his code as a base for this plugin.